paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 ### Statutory Notes

 #### References in Text
 The Fish and Wildlife Coordination Act, referred to in text, is act Mar.
 10, 1934, ch.
 55, 48 Stat.
-401, as amended, which is classified generally to sections 661 to 666c of Title 16, Conservation.
-For complete classification of this Act to the Code, see Short Title note set under [section 661 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661&num=0&edition=prelim) and Tables.
+401, which is classified generally to sections 661 to 666c–1 of Title 16, Conservation.
+For complete classification of this Act to the Code, see [section 661(a) of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661/a&num=0&edition=prelim), Short Title note set under [section 661 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661&num=0&edition=prelim), and Tables.

 The Federal Water Pollution Control Act, as amended, referred to in text, is act June 30, 1948, ch.
 758, as amended generally by Pub.
 L. 92–500, § 2, Oct.
 18, 1972, 86 Stat.
 816, which is classified generally to chapter 26 (§ 1251 et seq.) of Title 33, Navigation and Navigable Waters.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1251 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1251&num=0&edition=prelim) and Tables.